Emma-Louise (‘Emmilie’) Aveling, PhD, MPhil

 Previously, Dr. Aveling led the Wellcome Trust–funded study, Improving patient safety through international partnerships: An ethnographic study, and an ESRC–funded study of partnership working in the context of HIV prevention.
 She has also collaborated on projects investigating: surgical leadership and team dynamics; collaborative approaches to enhancing quality and safety of care; speaking up and out about patient safety concerns; and team-based primary care.
 She has conducted research in diverse clinical, organizational and community settings in the UK, USA, Australia, Brazil, Cambodia, Rwanda and Ethiopia

-Dr. Aveling is a Visiting Research Fellow at The Healthcare Improvement Studies (THIS) Institute, University of Cambridge (UK) and has previously held visiting appointments at the National School of Public Health, Fiocruz (Rio de Janeiro, Brazil) and the Australian National University (Canberra, Australia).
+Dr. Aveling has previously held visiting appointments at The Healthcare Improvement Studies (THIS) Institute, University of Cambridge (UK), the National School of Public Health, Fiocruz (Rio de Janeiro, Brazil) and the Australian National University (Canberra, Australia).